Shubham9088/openCartUIAutomation/README.md

 * Parallel test execution using Selenium Grid.
 * Logging with Log4j, including saving logs to file.
 * TestNG Listeners for retrying failed tests and capturing screenshots on failures.
-* Integration with Allure and ExtentReports for detailed reporting.
+* Integration with ExtentReports for detailed reporting.

 ## **Tech Stack**